 It is a place for students to come together and experience a life-changing community of faith.
 Life Groups give opportunities for students to know and be known, love and be loved, serve and be served, celebrate and be celebrated in one body that is directed toward growing in Christ in order to glorify Him in our daily lives.
 Groups are led by fellow students, faculty, or staff members and provide an area of focus or study for a semester or full academic year.
-Groups are formed at the beginning of each semester and if you are interested in starting or joining a Life Group please contact Jennifer Little.
+Groups are formed at the beginning of each semester and if you are interested in starting or joining a Small Group please contact Matt Geronimo.

 Why Be Part of a Small Group?